-Here’s how to re-string a necklace (it’s super easy!):
+Here’s how to re-string a necklace (or make a necklace with a clasp from scratch):

 String a crimp bead onto the coated wire and then add one end of the clasp.
 Thread the wire back through the crimp.
 Using the small indentation in the crimp pliers, bend the crimp into a “C” shape.
 If you don’t have crimp pliers, you can buy a small crimp and just squash it flat with needle nosed pliers, but using the crimp pliers creates a tidier, more secure closure.
 Occasionally, a squashed crimp would fail, which is why I finally invested in this tool.